 ʻAʻaliʻi is a native shrub/small tree that ranges in height from as low as 1 foot up to 30 feet tall.
-The height depends on the elevation, sunlight, and water ‘a‘ali‘i receives.
+The height depends on the elevation, sunlight, and water the ‘a‘ali‘i receives.
 Alternately arranged leaves are simple and quite shiny.
-Inconspicuous flowers are mostly male or female (rarely hermaphrodite), are red or green, and appear on the leaf axis and branch tips.
-Fruit is a colorful seed capsule with paperlike wings.
+Inconspicuous flowers are male or female (rarely hermaphroditic) given this plant’s dioecious nature.
+The flowers will be red or green and appear on the leaf axis and branch tips.
+Fruit is a colorful seed capsule with paper-like wings.
 Small black seeds are in cells inside the capsule.
 Seed capsules are magnificently beautiful, persisting for months.
-The contrast between leaves and seed capsules is striking.
+They can vary in color from white, green, yellow, cream, pink, orange, brick red, and red-purple hues.
+The contrast between the leaves and seed capsules is striking.

 - Container plant